aantnn/aantnn/README.md

 I've consistently inquired about obtaining a travel document for stateless persons to return to Latvia.
 Even back then, censorship and restrictions were already emerging—I had a sense of where things were heading.<br> Now, The Exit from Europe’s Anti-Torture Convention, YouTube have been "slowed down" (education content, like CppCon ), VoIP-like services banned (so you cannot chat with a friend, a penpal abroad),  , confirming those concerns (foreign agents, freedom of speech, etc).
 Which is strange, many people received their education abroad and have relatives who have been living abroad for a long time... <br>

-I just want to relocate and forget it all, like it was a bad dream...
+I just want to relocate, get a job and forget it all, like it was a bad dream...
 [Free VPN in Eastern Europe](https://x.com/eu_eeas/status/1955687044019069295): Thanks for initiatives like from [EEAS](https://x.com/eu_eeas/status/1955687044019069295) an US: *EU funded project was adopted to strengthen internet freedom and resilience*. ⁣

 In 2016, a UNHCR representative stated: "We kindly request your assistance in resolving this matter and supporting the applicant in filing his applications for identity determination and Russian citizenship."
 <details>